-ARIES is led by the University of East Anglia, and funded by the Natural Environment Research Council (NERC); the partnership is comprised of four other leading universities, and nine Research Centres of national and international importance, and offers training and studentship funding (including tuition fees, a stipend, and research costs).
+The partnership is comprised of five leading universities and nine research centres of national and international importance, and offers training and studentship funding (including tuition fees, a stipend, and research costs).

-ARIES has close ties with the Cambridge University Earth Systems Science (ESS) DTP, which further enhances training and networking opportunities for research students through joint events and symposia.
+ARIES has close ties with Cambridge University’s Climate Life and Earth NERC DTP, which further enhances training and networking opportunities for research students through joint events and symposia.

 Undertaking an ARIES PhD studentship at UEA provides an opportunity to make an outstanding contribution to NERC science, and apply your knowledge to the critical challenges facing the global environment.

 Applications for ARIES studentships are made to individual research projects, which can be found advertised on the UEA website.
 Applications typically open in October each year, with a deadline in early January.

 *As part of their 50th anniversary celebration in 2023, the School of International Development has changed its name to the School of Global Development.